-- Its gentler formula is kinder on sensitive skin, especially babies’ skin.
+- Non-bio detergents have a gentle formula which is kinder on dry skin and sensitive skin, but more specifically, babies' skin.

-- Non-bio is also safer for delicate and embroidered fabrics, like wool, silk, chiffon, lace and thin cotton.
+- Non-bio is also safer for delicate fabrics, like wool, silk, chiffon, lace and thin cotton.

 The cons of using non-bio washing powder

 - Some people find non-bio powders are less effective at lower temperatures.
-But this really depends on what you’re washing and how badly stained it is.
+This really depends on what you're washing and how badly stained it is.

 - Although non-bio washing powder works well on everyday stains, deeper and more stubborn stains might need an added stain remover.